Do you ever wonder if the claim handling quality of your insurer or third party administrator (TPA) is as good as it should be?

 4- Fraud Audits

-Nothing hurts the bottom line of your business more than a fraudulent claim, as it is a theft of the amount of money paid on the claim and, as we all know, the company’s loss history is used as the basis for future premium charges.
+Nothing hurts your business’s bottom line more than a fraudulent claim, as it steals the money paid on the claim.
+As we all know, the company’s loss history is used as the basis for future premium charges.

-Separating the fraudulent claims from the legitimate claims can be difficult.
-The professional auditor can assist in identifying those claims where more can be done to disprove the fraudulent claim.
+Separating fraudulent claims from legitimate claims can be difficult.
+The professional auditor can assist in identifying claims where more can be done to disprove the fraudulent claim.

 Summary